Skip to main content

 Obesity’s impact on SHBG extends beyond simple mass effect or hyperinsulinemia.
 Adipose tissue is an active endocrine organ, secreting a variety of signaling molecules known as adipokines.
 In states of excess adiposity, particularly visceral fat, there is an increased secretion of pro-inflammatory cytokines like Tumor Necrosis Factor-alpha (TNF-α) and Interleukin-6 (IL-6).

 These inflammatory mediators have been demonstrated to directly inhibit SHBG gene expression in vitro, creating another powerful suppressive pathway.
-Concurrently, levels of adiponectin, an adipokine associated with and anti-inflammatory effects, are typically reduced in obesity.
+Concurrently, levels of adiponectin, an adipokine associated with insulin sensitivity and anti-inflammatory effects, are typically reduced in obesity.
 Adiponectin is believed to have a stimulatory effect on SHBG production, so its relative deficiency further contributes to lower SHBG levels.

 This places SHBG at the nexus of hormonal regulation, insulin sensitivity, and systemic inflammation, making it a comprehensive biomarker of metabolic health.